 What the Research Actually Shows

-The NAACP’s moratorium resolution cites concerns about charter school accountability, about the diversion of public funds, about the potential for charter schools to increase segregation.
-These are legitimate concerns in the abstract.
-In the concrete — in the world of actual data, actual children, actual outcomes — the most rigorous research available provides a clear and documented answer.
+The NAACP’s moratorium resolution cites concerns about charter school accountability, the diversion of public funds, and the potential for charter schools to increase segregation.
+Those worries hold weight in theory.
+In practice — amid real data, actual children, and measurable outcomes — the strongest studies deliver a clear answer.

-The Center for Research on Education Outcomes (CREDO) at Stanford University has conducted the most comprehensive studies of charter school performance in the United States.
-Their 2015 Urban Charter School Study, which analyzed student performance data from forty-one urban regions, found that students in urban charter schools gained the equivalent of 40 additional days of learning in mathematics and 28 additional days of learning in reading compared to their peers in traditional public schools.
+At Stanford University the Center for Research on Education Outcomes (CREDO) has carried out the most comprehensive studies of charter school performance across the United States.
+Their 2015 Urban Charter School Study examined student performance data from 41 urban regions and found that students in urban charter schools gained the equivalent of 40 additional days of learning in mathematics and 28 additional days of learning in reading compared to peers in traditional public schools.

-For Black students specifically, the gains were even larger.
-Black students in urban charter schools gained 59 additional days in math and 44 additional days in reading.
-These are not marginal differences.
-Over a five-year elementary school career, those additional days compound into nearly an additional year of academic growth.
+In urban charter schools Black students recorded even larger gains, with 59 additional days in math and 44 in reading.
+Those increments are far from marginal; over a five-year elementary career they accumulate into nearly an extra year of academic growth.

-The students in these charter schools are from the same neighborhoods, the same demographics, the same income levels as the students in the traditional public schools.
+Students in these charter schools come from the same neighborhoods and share the same demographics along with income levels as students in traditional public schools.
 The variable is the school, not the student.

-CREDO’s 2015 study remains the most comprehensive analysis of urban charter school performance, showing consistent academic advantages for charter school students in urban settings, with the largest gains among Black and Hispanic students in poverty.
+CREDO’s 2015 study remains the most comprehensive analysis of urban charter school performance.
+The data show consistent academic advantages for charter school students in urban settings, with the largest gains among Black and Hispanic students in poverty.

 What Does Your Real-World Intelligence Look Like?